 (Sample) Size Matters

 The Internet is big and popular, but some parts of it are more popular than others.
 Most users spend most of their time viewing a small set of websites that dominate their Internet experience.
-So, from a view of Internet centralization we want to know not only to what extent the Internet as a whole is centralized, but also to what degree there are significant dependencies and points of control in the parts of the Internet that we use the most.
+So, from a view of market concentration we want to know not only to what extent the Internet as a whole is seeing market concentration, but also to what degree there are significant dependencies and points of control in the parts of the Internet that we use the most.
 On the Internet Society Pulse platform, we offer the possibility to adjust the sample size to the top 1,000 and top 10,000 websites.

 Adjusting the sample size provides an opportunity to learn more about concentration in the market for the most popular services on the web.
 For instance, Content Delivery Networks (CDNs) provide different tiers of service to suit the needs of different website owners.
 These services may be provided free of charge to individual hobby users, or on commercial terms for enterprise services targeted towards websites with high traffic volumes.

-A metric that reflects the relationship among providers constitutes one view of centralization, but a complementary view is to also account for the concentration of service providers in specific legal jurisdictions.
-For example, if web hosting services were completely evenly distributed among providers, but all of those providers were based in the United States, the market for web hosting would be decentralized among providers but completely centralized in one jurisdiction.
+A complementary view to market concentration is to also account for the concentration of service providers in specific legal jurisdictions.
+For example, if web hosting services were completely evenly distributed among providers, but all of those providers were based in the United States, the market for web hosting would be distributed among providers but completely concentrated in one jurisdiction.
 Legal jurisdiction typically enables governments to license technology service providers and regulate their activities.

-To provide a more rounded analysis of Internet centralization we associated a legal jurisdiction with each technology provider in our dataset.
+To provide this view, we associated a legal jurisdiction with each technology provider in our dataset.
 This allows us to produce a metric that describes each country’s market share in a given industry.
 Sometimes, jurisdiction is ambiguous.
 For example, GlobalSign is headquartered in Belgium but is a subsidiary of a Japanese company.
 In this case, we assume both Belgium and Japan have jurisdiction over GlobalSign.
 Such ambiguity is not common in our dataset however and attributing a jurisdiction to a single country is typically straightforward.

 Calculating each country’s market share of core Internet services tells part of the story, but using only this metric could be misleading.
 It’s unrealistic to assume that Vanuatu (population 300,000) would or should have the same market share of core Internet services as the USA (population 300,000,000).
 A more reasonable assumption might be that each country represents a share of the Internet proportional to (or weighted by) its population of Internet users.